augmented-os/augmented-os/docs/architecture/components/task_execution_service/examples/basic_example.md

 }
 ```

-This example demonstrates the three main types of tasks supported by the Task Execution Layer and how they can be defined, submitted, and processed.
+This example demonstrates the three main types of tasks supported by the Task Execution Service and how they can be defined, submitted, and processed.